Actifio/actifiodataveilmasking/README.md

 For each stage of the process use a different database name.
 For instance:

-* Production Name:   Finance
+* Production Name:   **ProdDB**
-* Name when mounted to masking server:   maskfinance
+* Name when mounted to masking server:   **UnmaskProdDB**
-* Name when mounted to development server:   devfinance
+* Name when mounted to development server:  **MaskedProdDB**

 DataVeil needs to be copied onto your masking server.
-Unpack it and then create folders to hold your working files and logs.
+Unzip it and then create folders to hold your working files and logs.

+On the host where you will do masking, you need to ensure that:

+1. The ```SQL Server Browser``` service is set to **Automatic** startup and is is in the **Running** status.
+Do this by opening ```Services.msc```
+1. in ```SQL Server Configuration Manager``` that TCP connections to the database are Enabled even if only to 127.0.0.1

-The steps we follow will be:
+The steps we follow to setup will be:

+1. Mount production database to masking server using the *middle* name (so mount ```ProdDB``` as ```UnmaskProdDB```)
-1. Install DataVeil onto your masking server (you also need JRE 1.8)
+1. Install DataVeil onto your masking server (you also need JRE 1.8) by copying the ```dataVeil``` folder out of the unpacked zip file
+1. Create a DV_Files folder and copy the license file into it
-1. License DataVeil and note where you put the license file
+1. Start DataVeil and point it to where you put the license file (one time task)
-1. Mount production database to masking server using the ‘middle’ name (i.e. mount ‘finance’ as ‘maskfinance’)
-1. Create Project using Actifio DataVeil and note the Project key name
+1. Go to **Database > Add Database Connection** leaving the ```Database Type``` on SQL Server
+1. Add your Masking Host Hostname and Instance name and use ```Test Connection``` to check connect to your databases
+1. Use ```Get Schema``` to load the DB schema
+1. Define your masking rules
-1. Save Project and note where you save the project
+1. Save Project and note where you save the project file, the project name and the project key value
-1. Install bat file onto masking server and customize it
+1. Install the bat file onto the masking server and customize it as described in the nest steps

-The bat file must be located in C:\Program Files\Actifio\Scripts\dvmask.bat
+The bat file must be located in:

+* Actifio: C:\Program Files\Actifio\Scripts\dvmask.bat
+* Backup and DR:  C:\Program Files\Google Cloud Backup and DR\Scripts\dvmask.bat

 There are five customizations needed in the bat file:

 1. Change dataveil64.exe path to match yours
 1. Change Project path and name to match yours
 1. Change key defined in project to match yours
 1. Change license path and name to match yours
 1. Change log file path

-If you change the .bat file name you need to change the workflow to point to the new name of the script You must use the C:\Program Files\Actifio\Scripts folder, no other folder can be used DO NOT put any other files called by the Batch file into C:\Program Files
+If you change the .bat file name you need to change the workflow to point to the new name of the script You must use the correct Scripts folder, no other folder can be used DO NOT put any other files called by the Batch file into C:\Program Files

 ### Test your bat file